Caramel Stuffed Pumpkin Cookies

 I’m pretty sure she just used fall as an excuse to buy caramel candies without judgment.

-My biggest tip for this recipe?
+My biggest tip for these pumpkin cookies?

 Be sure to wait a few minutes before devouring them when they come out of the oven.